Facts About the Moon

 - The moon’s phases are the New Moon, the Crescent, the First Fifth, the Waxing Gibbous, the Full Moon, the Waning Gibbous, the Last Fifth, and the Crescent.

-- If Earth is between the sun and the moon, a lunar eclipse occurs.
+- When a lunar eclipse occurs, the Earth is between the sun and the moon.

 - Earth’s tides are caused in large part by the moon’s gravitational force.
 Thank you for boogie boarding to the stars!